 - Exclusion Zone: This is the contaminated area in which intrusive activities are performed.
 The "Area of Environmental Concern" (AOEC) is located within this area.
 A single access point for entrance and exit should be established and maintained, if possible.
 This zone should be delineated from the Contaminant Reduction Zone via perimeter cones or caution tape, or other applicable method.
 The Exclusion Zone delineation and any necessary modifications will be based on site conditions. - Contaminant Reduction Zone: This zone is a transition zone located between the Exclusion Zone and the Support Zone and is utilized to decontaminate personnel and equipment. - Support Zone: This zone will be utilized by equipment and vehicle storage and will be kept free of contaminated material.
 The HSO will determine the location of this zone.
-In the event of a site evacuation, the rally point will be on the sidewalk entrance to the Site building at 248 Flatbush Avenue (Figure 2).
+In the event of a site evacuation, the rally point will be at the Site entrance of 26th Avenue (Figure 2).
 The designated rally point may be relocated by the HSO based on project or site conditions.
 All site workers will be notified of any relocation prior to implementation.